232525/ImageCaptioning_Verbose/tools/README.md

 #### 2.1.2 SwinTransformer Grid Features
 ......

+You can also download our pre-extracted features from [百度网盘](https://pan.baidu.com/s/1tyXGJx50sllS-zylN62ZAw)(提取码: hryh)

 If you want to extract ViT Grid Features or CLIP Grid Features, the processing is also similar to the above.

 #### 2.1.3 Others